Skip to content

 Training

-The Cavalier King Charles is an easy breed to train; they’re patient, obedient and keen to please their owner.
+The Cavalier King Charles is an easy breed to train.
+They’re patient, obedient and keen to please their owner.
 But if you’re having difficulty, training classes can offer practical guidance, tips and support.

 Temperament and behaviour